Theatre of India: Late dating

 An appreciation for the stagecraft and classic Sanskrit drama was seen as an essential part of a sophisticated world view, by the end of the seventh century.
-Under the patronage of royal courts, performers belonged to professional companies that were directed by a stage manager (sutradhara), who may also have acted.
-This task was thought of as being analogous to that of a puppeteer—the literal meaning of "sutradhara" is "holder of the strings or threads".
+Under the patronage of royal courts, performers belonged to professional companies that were directed by a stage manager (sutradhar), who may also have acted.
+This task was thought of as being analogous to that of a puppeteer—the literal meaning of "sutradhar" is "holder of the strings or threads".
 The performers were trained rigorously in vocal and physical technique.
 There were no prohibitions against female performers; companies were all-male, all-female, and of mixed gender.
 Certain sentiments were considered inappropriate for men to enact, however, and were thought better suited to women.
 Some performers played characters their own age, while others played ages different from their own (whether younger or older).
 Of all the elements of theatre, the Treatise gives most attention to acting (abhinaya), which consists of two styles: realistic (lokadharmi) and conventional (natyadharmi), though the major focus is on the latter.

 Its drama is regarded as the highest achievement of Sanskrit literature.
 It used stock characters, such as the hero (nayaka), heroine (nayika), or clown (vidusaka).
 Actors may have specialised in a particular type.
 Kālidāsa is arguably considered to be India's greatest Sanskrit dramatist, writing in the ca. 4th century CE-ca. 5th century CE.
 Three famous romantic plays written by Kālidāsa are the Mālavikāgnimitram (Mālavikā and Agnimitra), Vikramuurvashiiya (Pertaining to Vikrama and Urvashi), and Abhijñānaśākuntala (The Recognition of Shakuntala).
 The last was inspired by a story in the Mahabharata and is the most famous.
 It was the first to be translated into English and German. Śakuntalā (in English translation) influenced Goethe's Faust (1808–1832).

 The next great Indian dramatist was Bhavabhuti (c.
 7th century CE).
 He is said to have written the following three plays: Malati-Madhava, Mahaviracharita and Uttar Ramacharita.
 Among these three, the last two cover between them the entire epic of Ramayana.
 The powerful Indian emperor Harsha (606–648) is credited with having written three plays: the comedy Ratnavali, Priyadarsika, and the Buddhist drama Nagananda.

 According to some scholars the earliest form of the classical theatre of India was the Sanskrit theatre which came into existence after the development of Greek and Roman theatre.
 One theory describes this development as an offshoot of Alexander the Great's Indian conquest.
 The invading army staged Greek-style plays and Indians picked up the performance art.
 While some scholars argue that traditional Indian theatre predated it, there is a recognition that classical Greek theatre has helped transformed it.
 The Greek origin of Indian theatre has not received popular acceptance.